 The primary focus of Good Health is to introduce or build young people's knowledge of a range of harm minimisation tools & therapeutic approaches to anger, rage, depression, anxiety, despair, triggers, unhelpful thinking, entrenched negative beliefs, substance use, hopelessness, fear, self sabotage & any patterns of behaviour they want to change.
 This is not a one size fits all program and approaches well-being and strategies for change and coping with a difficult life from a wide lens.
 Young people will walk, breathe, garden, build, talk, reflect, take ownership, practice skills, learn and understand the effects of trauma, participate in workshops, journey and develop strategies that will bring awareness, offer opportunities for change and support informed choices for their future.

 Skill Building is essential knowledge and skills which allow young people to try new things and build a picture of of achievement and capability.
 It is designed to open the world up to young people who may not yet know what they want to do, what they may want to learn or even how they prefer to learn.
-We are committed to provide a broad range of skills that increase opportunities for employment and also allows young people to try their hand at a a range of professions such as hospitality/barista/cafe, food growing and cooking, nurseyship, carpentry, landscaping, farming and organic growing and design industries.
+We are committed to providing a broad range of skills that increase opportunities for employment and also allows young people to try their hand at a a range of professions such as hospitality/barista/cafe, food growing and cooking, nurseyship, carpentry, landscaping, farming and organic growing, animal care and design industries.
 We also continue to instil and foster a growth mindset that builds personal belief- an essential ingredient to success!!